rails/rails/guides/source/active_model_basics.md

 irb> Person.model_name.human
 => "Person"
 ```
+**`collection`** removes the namespace and returns the "plural" snake_cased
+name.
+It is generally used For Action Pack and/or Action View helpers to aid in
-**`collection`** returns the name of a table like Rails does for models to table
+rendering the name of partials/forms.
-names.
-It uses the pluralize method on the last word in the string.

 ```irb
 irb> Person.model_name.collection
 => "people"
 ```

 **`param_key`** returns a string to use for params names.
-It differs for
-namespaced models regarding whether it's inside an isolated engine.

 ```irb
 irb> Person.model_name.param_key